havokrazor/Everything_about_Docker/Docker command.md

 | Flexibility | Easy to manage across containers | Requires managing host directory manually |
 | Portability | Docker manages and backs them up easily | Harder to port between hosts |
 | Performance | Optimized for Docker usage | Depends on the host filesystem |

+Things that are generally good to do :

+After a while you might come across problems of handling images you don't use so you can use

+`docker image prune`
+this will delete or remove images that are not used as much

+similarly you can go the same for the volumns you might have created using `docker volume prune`

+there's a shortcut for these two commmands are
+`docker system prune`
+this remove all unused images , containers and networks but does not remove volumes by default